tanay306/LogPress/README.md

+# This is a Test feature branch

+Owner of this branch - ndudhel [Pranav Jibhakate](https://github.com/pranavJibhakate)

+- This branch is an intermediary testing branch for Distributed compression algorithm.
+The final branch with the latest code can be found here. [distributed-with-docker](https://github.com/tanay306/LogPress/tree/distributed-with-docker)

+- We are keeping all the test branch to show contribution.

 # Template-Based Log Compressor & Searcher

 This project provides a command-line utility to compress log files using a template-based approach combined with zlib compression.
 It supports three main commands: